ziman/lightyear/README.md

 # Lightyear

-Parser combinator library for Idris, inspired by [Parsec](http://hackage.haskell.org/package/parsec).
+Lightweight parser combinator library for Idris, inspired by [Parsec](http://hackage.haskell.org/package/parsec).

 Module overview:
 * `Lightyear.Core`: central definitions + instances
 * `Lightyear.Errmsg`: error message formatting, mainly internal library
 * `Lightyear.Combinator`: generic combinators like `many` or `sepBy`
-* `Lightyear.String_`: string-bound parsers like `char` or `space`
+* `Lightyear.Strings`: string-bound parsers like `char` or `space`

 ## Synopsis

-This package is used (almost) the same way as Parsec would be, except for one difference.
+This package is used (almost) the same way as Parsec, except for one difference: backtracking.

 ### Commitment
 * Parsec combinators
   won't backtrack if a branch of `<|>` has consumed any input, hence Parsec parsers require an explicit `try`.

-* Lightyear combinators are backtrack-by-default and there is the `commitTo` combinator that makes the parser commit to that branch.
+* Lightyear parsers are backtrack-by-default and there is the `commitTo` combinator that makes the parser commit to that branch.

 In other words, the following two pieces of code are equivalent (using illustrative combinator names):